Goodbye Pork Pie: Plot

-In the Northland town of Kaitaia in spring 1978, nineteen-year-old Gerry Austin (a.k.a.
-'Blondini') steals a wallet and uses the cash and driver's licence to rent a yellow Mini.
+In spring 1978, in the Northland town of Kaitaia, nineteen-year-old Gerry Austin (a.k.a.
+'Blondini') steals a lost wallet and uses the cash and driver's licence to rent a yellow Mini.
 With no particular aim in mind, he drifts down to Auckland.
 Meanwhile in Auckland, the middle-aged John fails to convince Sue, his girlfriend of six years, to stay with him.
 After a night of drinking, John decides to travel to Sue's sister's home in Invercargill to win her back.

 Searching for transport, John saves Gerry from receiving a ticket for failing to wear a seat belt.
 As thanks, Gerry offers John a lift part of the way.
 The duo stop for petrol in northern Waikato but accidentally drive off without paying, drawing police attention to the car.

 Further down the road, Gerry and John pick up Shirl, another drifter heading to Wanganui.
 After Shirl informs the duo that she is a virgin, Gerry makes a bet that this will change before reaching Wanganui.
-After purposely stealing petrol in the central North Island, they are pursued by a motorcycle officer, and avoid arrest by driving into a car wrecker.
+After purposely stealing petrol in the central North Island, they are pursued by a motorcycle officer, and avoid arrest by driving into a car wrecking yard, where Gerry wins his bet with Shirl.

-After Shirl leaves, Gerry and John travel onward to Wellington and meet with Mulvaney, an old associate of John's.
+Upon reaching Wanganui, Shirl changes her mind and decides to continue with Gerry and John as they travel onward to Wellington, where they drop her off and then and meet with Mulvaney, an old associate of John's.
 Mulvaney supplies them with money and drugs in return for parts of the car; while staying over at Mulvaney's garage, Gerry reunites with Shirl.
 As the trio leave for the Interislander ferry the next morning, Gerry runs a red light and is pursued by the police through central Wellington.
 The trio avoid the police by driving through the Wellington railway station and stowing the Mini in an empty boxcar being shunted onto the ferry.

 In Picton on the South Island, the boxcar is attached to a train bound for Christchurch.
-Gerry, John, and Shirl ride it south, decorating the inside of the boxcar with Gerry's nickname "Blondini" and various items found in the other wagons.
-After a night of partying, Gerry finally wins his bet with Shirl.
+Gerry, John, and Shirl ride it south, decorating the inside of the boxcar with Gerry's nickname "Blondini" and various items found in the other wagons and have a night of partying.
 The trio arrive in Christchurch in the morning and learn that the wagon is not leaving for the West Coast until that night.
 Gerry and John spend the day on the town and return to the train.
 As it leaves, they notice Shirl hasn't returned, and are forced to continue without her.